-“Nous” is nowadays mostly used in formal writing, or by French politicians and TV hosts, when you want to sound particularly “well educated” and are watching your language, and in formal situations.
+“Nous” is nowadays mostly used in formal writing, or by French politicians and TV hosts, when you want to sound particularly “well educated” and are watching your language, in very formal situations.

-The rest of the time, everybody in France uses “on”.
+The rest of the time, most French people in France use “on”.

 On is the Impersonal French Subject Pronoun for One